 FSWP participation

 Through its participation in COP17 (remotely or in person), the FSWP will continue to highlight and emphasise the intrinsic links between waste and resource management and biodiversity conservation.
-It will push for the implementation of the Global Push initiative, which aims to break down silos and work towards a truly holistic and systemic approach to management.
+It will carry the Global Push initiative, which aims to break down silos and work towards waste and resource management with a circularity approach that is truly holistic and systemic.
 Indeed, it is only through coordinated, cross-sectoral work that we can hope for a decontaminated, defossilised future, where economic growth is decoupled from resource extraction and the well-being of living organisms.

 More information on the FSWP’s participation to come.